fongziyjun16/DOSP_Proj/Proj03/README.md

 - "Programs.fs" is the running entry of the application
    - Generate number of "numberOfNodes" identifiers
+      - create first node
+      - After the first node, the other nodes join the network
    - Check the node of chord structure every 500 ms
    - Defines nodes broad cast router
    - Check if the structure is completed